Rethinking Research and Policy Agendas on Cultural Heritage and European Identities – Cultural Base Policy Workshop

 Coming up with new ideas on Europe’s identity and cultural heritage can be a lever for social innovation which can improve quality of life, feelings of security and of trust across Europe, and may also boost economic activity.

-The workshop is organised by the Global Governance Programme of the European University Institute, Robert Schuman Centre for Advanced Studies in the framework of the Cultural Base: Social Platform on Cultural Heritage and European Identities project, funded by Horizon 2020..
+The workshop was organised by the Global Governance Programme of the European University Institute, Robert Schuman Centre for Advanced Studies in the framework of the Cultural Base: Social Platform on Cultural Heritage and European Identities project, funded by Horizon 2020..